Analysis | The line of culpability for Jan. 6 needs to be more brightly drawn than it is

 “Well, there’s no question,” Thompson replied.
 “Clearly the direction of the committee is to look at that premeditation to make sure that we identified, but the worst kept secret in America is that Donald Trump invited individuals to come to Washington on Jan.
 6.”

 In fact, it wasn’t a secret at all.
 Trump tweeted about it.
 He repeatedly encouraged people to come to the city in the days prior to Jan.
 6. By implying that it was a secret, Thompson’s hinting at a nefariousness that isn’t proven, that Trump was secretly working to stoke anger and draw people to the Capitol as part of his plot.
-But it wasn’t hidden at all!
+But it wasn’t hidden!
 There was absolutely premeditation about the day’s events — but not necessarily about the attack itself, which at this point is the central question.

 People will criticize this point as hair-splitting, but it’s important.
 If all Thompson is trying to do is prove that Trump drew people to the Capitol and misled them about the election, well, might as well wrap up the committee.
 That work is done.
 If, instead, he’s trying to figure out if there was a broader effort to prepare for an attack on the Capitol, there’s more to do.
-If that distinction isn’t made clearly, the left risks making the same rhetorical error the right made in criticizing last year’s protests.
+If that distinction isn’t made clear, the left risks making the same rhetorical error the right made in criticizing last year’s protests.
 There is a difference between protesting and rioting and, salient to Jan.
 6, there is a difference between a mob and an attack.
 That, in particular, is the unanswered question about the day’s events.

 What’s interesting about the rally that was scheduled for the Capitol grounds on Jan.
 6, the one at which Roger Stone was scheduled to speak, was that it extended for four hours after the special session convened.
 It was not a plan oriented around a morning of speeches that would then end at 1 p.m. so people could storm the Capitol.
 As with Bannon’s Jan.
 5 ironic complaints that the Capitol Police weren’t doing enough to protect Republicans who planned to object to the counting of electoral votes, the schedule suggests a lack of awareness of what was going to happen.